 What is Calcium Ascorbate Buffered Vitamin C?

-Vitamin C as an Antioxidant - Vitamin C is one of many antioxidants that block damage caused by free radicals, byproducts of our bodies transforming food into energy.
+Ascorbic acid is a powerful antioxidant in its own right, and it increases levels of other antioxidants as well.
+It is one of many antioxidants that block damage caused by free radicals, byproducts of our bodies transforming food into energy.
 Vitamin C neutralizes potentially harmful reactions in the watery parts of the body, such as blood and fluid both inside and surrounding cells.
+It synergizes with vitamin E (another antioxidant) to enhance each other’s effects.

 Purity and Concentration of Calcium Ascorbate Buffered Vitamin C

-This Purebulk product contains no fillers, additives or anti-caking agents.
+PureBulk’s calcium ascorbate contains no fillers, additives, or anti-caking agents.
 Each molecule of calcium ascorbate buffered vitamin C yields 90% actual vitamin C and 10% calcium.

 Potential Side Effects of Calcium Ascorbate Buffered Vitamin C

-High intake of ascorbic acid may reduce copper levels in the body.
-This could be a problem for individuals with an existing copper deficiency or marginal copper stores.
-People with iron storage diseases such as hemochromatosis should consult a physician before taking vitamin C supplements since vitamin C increases iron absorption.
-Pregnant women should consult their prenatal care professional when using vitamin C supplements since infants born to mothers taking high amounts of vitamin C could develop rebound scurvy (ascorbic acid deficiency disease) due to a sudden drop in vitamin C levels after birth.
-This is generally only seen when the mother has been consuming more than 6,000 mg of vitamin C.
+A high intake of ascorbic acid may reduce copper levels in the body.
+Individuals with an existing copper deficiency or marginal copper stores should consult a physician before taking calcium ascorbate.
+People with iron storage conditions such as hemochromatosis should also consult a physician before taking vitamin C supplements since vitamin C increases iron absorption.
+Pregnant women should consult their prenatal care professional when using vitamin C supplements.
+Infants born to mothers taking high amounts of vitamin C could develop rebound scurvy (ascorbic acid deficiency disease) due to a sudden drop in vitamin C levels after birth.
+However, this usually only occurred in women who consumed more than 6,000 mg of vitamin C regularly.

 Calcium ascorbate has a neutral pH and is easier for the body to absorb and use.
-This product mixes well with food or in a glass of juice or water.
+It mixes well in a glass of juice or water.
 Stir well and drink immediately.

 References and Further Research